MicrosoftDocs/sql-docs/docs/tools/overview-sql-tools.md

 To manage your database, you need a tool.
 While your databases run in the cloud, on Windows, or [Linux](../linux/sql-server-linux-overview.md), your tool doesn't need to run on the same platform as the database.

-There are many database tools available, so this article provides descriptions and pointers to some of the available tools for working with your SQL databases.
-If you need help with deciding which tool you need, see [Which tool should I use?](#which-tool-should-i-choose).
+There are many database tools available, if you need help with deciding which tool to, see [Which tool should I use?](#which-tool-should-i-choose).

 ## Which tool should I choose?